Mohamed-attia98/ITI-Graduation-Project/README.md

 - created interactive dashboards
 - Implemented a small desktop application
 - deployed a machine learning model on a small website
+## Technical Details
+- implementation of database and data warehouse was developed on sql server , the structure and the data of the database was created using sql
+- the data pipelines which resposible for exctract , transform and load (ETL) was implemented using SSIS
+- the OLAP cube and reports are created using SSAS and SSRS
+- the dashboards of all aspects of the database entities are created using power bi *